 If you’ve done the corn test for h.pylori and it looks like you have the spiral bacteria burrowed into your stomach lining, your reaction is probably something like, “Yikes!
-How do I get rid of this, Fast?”
+How do I get rid of this?”

 First of all, if you’re using antacids, cut them out for a bit, or slow down on their use.
 If you’re wondering how you could ever do that, you might consider Kombucha.
 I’ve been making and drinking it.
 If I have indigestion when I want to go to sleep, I drink a few ounces of Kombucha and the indigestion is gone in about half an hour.

 Second, eat yogurt.
 The good bacteria in yogurt defeat h.pylori.
-But, the good bacteria are most plentiful in high quality yogurt that doesn’t use jam-like fruit at the bottom.
+But, the good bacteria are most plentiful in high quality yogurt that’s not masquerading as a desert.
 You can make high quality yogurt easily, and cheaply.

 Warning Signs of Hypochlorhydria

-Bloating, burping or flatulence can be signs of hypochlorhydria.
+Bloating, burping, and flatulence can be signs of hypochlorhydria.
 When you don’t have enough stomach acid your food doesn’t digest properly.
-Consequently you may find yourself with bloating, etc.
+Bloating, burping, and flatulence are signs of poor, incomplete digestion.

 Allergies can be a sign that undigested food particles are getting into your lower intestine.